pinakographos/Hachures/README.md

 # Preamble
 **This is a work in progress.** I'm sure bugs & inefficiencies will be found.
 Meanwhile, the sample DEM provided works successfully for me, and the process can be run in a couple of minutes on it using the default settings in the scripts and the example DEM.
 While this repo is public, I'm sharing the script in a limited fashion right now to get early feedback.
 Once it's more ready, I'll launch it more fully into the cartographic community.

-Known bug: this generates various memory layers that you won't see in the table of contents, but which will show up on the dropdown menu for various QGIS tools.

 Thanks to Nyall Dawson for some significant efficiency gains!

 # Walkthrough